 How to Apply

-Please submit the following application materials to: https://recruiting.paylocity.com/recruiting/jobs/List/1881/National-Center-For-Youth-Law
+Please submit the following application materials to the applicable links below:

 - Short writing sample

-Please note that this is an unpaid internship.
-Students should seek a clinical placement through their school or apply for outside funding to support their work.
+Please note that NCYL does not offer paid clerkships.
+However, NCYL is committed, subject to available resources, to assist those who require financial assistance in order to accept this position.
+NCYL encourages students to seek a clinical placement through their school or apply for outside funding to support their work.
 NCYL routinely works with law schools to secure academic credit for the student.

 Oakland: NCYL anticipates hiring 2-4 spring law clerks and 6-9 summer law clerks for the Oakland office.
 Click this link to apply: https://recruiting.paylocity.com/recruiting/jobs/Details/54570/National-Center-For-Youth-Law/Law-Clerks-SpringSummer-2019—OAKLAND-CA

 Washington, DC: NCYL anticipates hiring 2-4 spring law clerks and 2-4 summer law clerks for the DC office.
 Click this link to apply: https://recruiting.paylocity.com/recruiting/jobs/Details/54572/National-Center-For-Youth-Law/Law-Clerks-SpringSummer-2019—WASHINGTON-DC